Skip to content

 Fine-Structure Constant

 A structural account of the fine-structure constant (the observed value near 1/137), treated as a downstream branch target.
-No statused public claim is currently licensed; earlier derivation notes are historical drafts pending reclassification through Papers 1-6.
+No public claim is currently made; earlier derivation notes are historical drafts pending reassessment against the seven-paper canonical sequence.

 Open problemCosmology / Particle Physics